lingthio/Flask-User-starter-app/app/README.md

 This directory contains the Flask application code.

-The code has been organized into the following directories:
+The code has been organized into the following sub-directories:

-    # Code directories
+    # Sub-directories
-    models       # Database Models and their Forms startup      # Application startup code and settings.py file views        # View functions

-    # Asset and Template directories
-    static       # This subdirectory will be mapped to the "/static/" URL templates    # Jinja2 HTML template files
+    commands     # Commands made available to manage.py models       # Database Models and their Forms static       # Static asset files that will be mapped to the "/static/" URL templates    # Jinja2 HTML template files
+    views        # View functions